 The tone of the letter should be polite and factual.
 Remember: Your goal is not to pull on the lender’s heartstrings; it’s to reassure them that your application is solid and you would responsibly pay back your mortgage on time.

-Recommended: 4 Tips for Writing a Letter of Explanation for a Mortgage
+4 Tips for an Effective Letter of Explanation

 Getting Your Mortgage Application in Shape

 Knowing what documents you need and what a mortgage lender will look at can help get your application in strong shape before you file it.
-Your lender will scrutinize your credit history, and late payment, especially one within the last 12 months, may raise a red flag.
+Your lender will scrutinize your credit history and any late payments, especially ones within the last 12 months.
 But there are ways to proactively tackle any issues on your credit reports.

-• Think twice about opening accounts.
+Think twice about opening accounts.
 Before and after applying for a mortgage, it can be a good idea to be mindful of opening new lines of credit or charging an extensive amount on current cards.
-Sometimes people who get preapproved and successfully make an offer on a house may get excited and begin buying furniture.
-But suddenly taking on more debt on cards can raise a red flag to lenders, which may result in being asked to write a letter of explanation.
+Suddenly taking on more debt on credit cards can raise a red flag to lenders, which may result in being asked to write a letter of explanation.

 Understanding how a lender will see your mortgage application can give you confidence and may help you head off any potential problems.